 Dina came to WGN-TV from CLTV in Oak Brook where she was an anchor and reporter.
 Prior to CLTV, she worked at WHOI-TV in Peoria as an anchor, reporter and producer.
 Dina also worked at WMAQ-TV in Chicago as a field producer.

 Dina is the recipient of numerous awards including seven Emmy awards, a Peter Lisagor award from the Society of Professional Journalists, and multiple Associated Press awards for both anchoring and reporting.
 Dina was named a Fellow by the National Press Foundation for the “Cancer Issues” seminar in Washington D.C.
 In perhaps the most rewarding story of her career, Dina spent a month reporting inside the Pediatric Intensive Care Unit at Children’s Memorial Hospital.
 Her news series and documentary, “Intensive Caring,” detailed the cutting edge medical treatments and life and death decisions won awards for its news and documentary coverage.

 Dina is originally from the East Coast and received her B.S. in Radio-TV-Film from Northwestern University in Evanston.
-Dina is married with four children and a tri-athlete who enjoys running, boxing, lifting weights, and competitive ballroom dancing.
+Dina has four children and is a tri-athlete who enjoys running, boxing, lifting weights, and competitive ballroom dancing.